Secure email gateways (SEGs) quarantine phishing emails. Microsoft sends them to Junk. Egress – well, we deliver them to the inbox.

 We know it sounds controversial – but in reality, it’s an incredibly effective approach for immediate and long-term phishing prevention.

 Anything that goes against the way things have always been done is bound to sound controversial – but, as the saying goes, if we always do things the same way, we’re always going to end up with the same results.
-And every industry report, news headline, and organization tells the same story year after year: phishing remains the top cybersecurity risk; it’s the primary cause of security incidents; and it continues to threaten data, operational efficiency, and organizations’ finances.
+And every industry report, news headline, and organization tells the same story year after year: phishing remains the top cybersecurity risk; it’s the primary cause of security incidents; and it continues to threaten data, operational efficiency, and the organizations’ finances.

 At Egress, we don’t want to do things the traditional way when we can see a better route.
 It’s our mission to enable our customers to detect and prevent immediate threats to their security, as well as improve their resilience against future threats.
 As part of achieving this, our integrated cloud email security (ICES) solution flips the traditional phishing quarantine model on its head to deliver tangible, long-term risk reduction.